 Cold wax medium

-1/4 cup bleached beeswax, 1/2 cup odorless mineral spirits or equivalent, 1 tablespoon alkyd medium
+1/2 cup bleached beeswax, 1/4 to 1/2 cup odorless mineral spirits or equivalent, 1 tablespoon alkyd medium

 Making this medium is a bit trickier (and potentially more hazardous than the previous two.
-Here are a couple of links to recipes for making your own:
+Here are a couple of links to techniques for making your own:

 I used bleached beeswax pellets which made it somewhat difficult to judge the volume correctly.
 Although the wax medium turned out a little softer than I expected, it actually worked very well.

 The alkyd medium adds strength to the wax medium and prevents crumbling, but it's not an essential ingredient.
-I used Gamblin solvent free alkyd gel.
+I've tried this with both Solvent Free Alkyd Gel (Gamblin) and Liquin (W&N).